Azure/SAIL/README.md

     * gpt-4o (Versions 1120, 0806, 0513 - also available in Canada Central)
     * gpt-4o-mini - also available in Canada Central

+* In addition, certain models within Microsoft Foundry can be deployed through managed compute